ftripier/ftripier.github.io/_posts/2020-03-08-too-many-wolves.markdown

 okay that one's not as cool but just ignore that and gaze

-on the wolf king ablaze
+On the wolf king ablaze

-leaving glowing ashes behind, the best of his kind
+Leaving glowing ashes behind, the best of his kind

-stalks to the crest of the grotto and inhales, a bristling flame to its tail
+Stalks to the crest of the grotto and inhales, a bristling flame to its tail

-the whole forest curves for the wolf's scream without words
+The whole forest curves for the wolf's scream without words

 I grab your hand tighter for the wolf king's howl, the dry night's lighter